HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDx    ( 0x18 ) : r         : 0      : opMode       :  opArg                                  :
+   : LDx    ( 0x18 ) : r         : 0      : operand                                                :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The load instruction will load the operand into the general register "r".
 See the section on operand encoding for the defined operand modes.
-OpModes 0 to 3 are undefined and result in an illegal instruction trap.
+OpModes 0 and 1 are undefined for this instruction and result in an illegal instruction trap.

 #### Operation

 ```
-   if ( opMode < 4 ) illegalInstructionTrap( );
+   if ( opMode < 2 ) illegalInstructionTrap( );

    seg <- operandAdrSeg( instr );
    ofs <- operandAdrOfs( instr );